-Spiritual path is not an easy one and can be a very lonely journey, but that’s mostly because we’ve gotten used to living life in a certain way.
-In the journey of life, we begin as innocent children and slowly grow up into adults filled with ambitions, expectations and plans for the safe and secure future.
+The spiritual path is not an easy one.
+In fact, it can be a very lonely journey, but that’s mostly because we’ve gotten used to living life in a certain way.
+In this life journey, we begin as innocent children and slowly grow up into adults full of ambitions, expectations, planning for a safe and secure future.

 During the first two or three decades of our life, we learn to mold ourselves to fit the socio-economic fabric created by the world.
-We go through the rigorous education system consisting of high school, graduation, higher education, and so on.
+We go through the rigorous education system consisting of high school, graduation, higher education, etc.

-We are given a dream that we need to have it all in this lifetime itself.
-We are expected to be successful, earn lots of money, be a nice family man or women, follow religious practices, form good relationships with people around us, and pass on the same values to the future generations.
+We are given a dream that we need to have all in this lifetime.
+We are expected to be successful, earn lots of money, be nice family men or women, follow religious practices, build good relationships, and pass on the same values to future generations.

 We are socially conditioned to think and act in a certain way.
 What we are not taught is as follows: